4 Days in Munich Solo Travel Itinerary & Guide (2023)

 Getting Around Munich

-Munich is a major city in Germany, so you can fly, drive, train or bus it in from multiple locations.
+Munich is a major city in Germany, so it is available by plane, train, or bus from multiple Germany or international locations.

-By air you’ll arrive at the Flughafen München (Munich International Airport).
-You can easily transport to your hotel or hostel to the city center by shuttle, bus, train, taxi, or Uber in about 40 minutes.
+Flights to Munich arrive at the Flughafen München (Munich International Airport).
+You can easily transport to your Munich city center accommodation by hotel shuttle, airport transfer, bus, metro (U-Bahn or S-Bahn), taxi, Bolt or Uber in about 40 minutes.

 Munich Without a Car

 No car is really needed to see the top sights in Munich or out.
-The Munich Alstadt (old town), historical center can be done on foot, and if you’re staying within my recommended area (see map below).
+The Munich Alstadt (Old Town), historical city center can be done on foot, and if you’re staying within my recommended area (see map below).
 You can also walk to/from the Munich train station.

 Munich public transportation is also expansive enough to meet your exploring needs.